Secular Humanistic Judaism

 There are many evolutionary forebears to Secular Humanistic Judaism:

 Secular Humanistic Jewish celebrations and ceremonies, whether holidays or life cycle events, take place in both community organizations and in family settings all over the world.
 Secular Humanistic Jewish communities offer communal celebration, adult and youth education, ethical action, and emotional support.
-In North America, the Congress of Secular Jewish Organizations and the Society for Humanistic Judaism are the two community organizations that support the International Institute for Secular Humanistic Judaism and are served by its graduates.
+In North America, the Cultural and Secular Jewish Organization and the Society for Humanistic Judaism are the two community organizations that support the International Institute for Secular Humanistic Judaism and are served by its graduates.

 In the summary of one of our founding thinkers, Rabbi Sherwin Wine,